ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

 ### 4 - Set up VM
-After the VM has been restarted, log in with the "Username" and "Password" assigned from the installation.
+Restart the VM, then log in with the "Username" and "Password" assigned from the installation.
 Then with the command

 ~~~ ip addr ~~~